Embed Code

 Gene (Wikipedia)

 In biology, the word gene has two meanings.
 The Mendelian gene is a basic unit of heredity.
-The molecular gene is a sequence of nucleotides in DNA that is transcribed to produce a functional RNA.
+The molecular gene is a sequence of nucleotides in DNA that is transcribed to produce RNA.
 There are two types of molecular genes: protein-coding genes and non-coding genes.
 During gene expression (the synthesis of RNA or protein from a gene), DNA is first copied into RNA.
 RNA can be directly functional or be the intermediate template for the synthesis of a protein.

 The image above contains clickable links